NethServer/ns8-core/core/api-server/README.md

 curl -s -H "Authorization: Bearer <your_token>" -X <VERB> http://localhost:8080/api/<api_name> --data '{<your_json_data}' | jq
 ```

+### Basic authentication

+There are some cases where it is necessary to validate requests coming from other servers (Caddy, Nginx, ...) using the HTTP Basic authentication method.
+To achieve this functionality some routes verify authentication using basic auth.

+The api-server could check that the action passed from route is among the user (obtained from Basic-Auth credentials) role authorized actions.

+#### Basic authentication API list

+-   `GET /module/:module_id/http-basic/:action` Use Basic HTTP auth for module

+    Where:
+    - `:module`: is the name of the module to check for action
+    - `:action`: is the action to validate in the authorized actions

 ### 2FA (Two-Factor authentication)

 If you feel comfortable and more secure to use 2FA, you can enable it inside the user setting page o via API.
 To enable these are the steps: